-- An estimated 61,760 new cases of head and neck cancers will be diagnosed in the U.S. in 2017, with over 13,190 deaths expected to result from the diagnosis.
+- An estimated 66,630 new cases of head and neck cancers will be diagnosed in the U.S. in 2021, with estimates of 14,620 deaths expected to result from the diagnosis.

 - Men are two to three times more likely than women to develop a head or neck cancer because of their greater use of tobacco and alcohol.
 However, head and neck cancers found in women have been rising for several years.